Richard Hatfield: Controversies and resignation

 Hatfield's last years in office were plagued by personal scandal.
 On September 25, 1984, the RCMP found 35 grams of marijuana in his suitcase during a security check of luggage conducted before a flight from Fredericton to Moncton during a royal visit by Queen Elizabeth II.
 He was charged with criminal possession of marijuana on October 26.
 The trial was postponed when Judge James D. Harper appeared on a radio show and suggested that privileged people should receive stiffer sentences than "Joe Blow from Kokomo who is the town drunk."
 On January 29, 1985, Hatfield was acquitted by Judge Andrew Harrigan after a two-day trial.
 Harrigan sparked legal furor after he suggested that a journalist might have planted the drugs to create "the juiciest story ever to crack the media."

 Several days after the acquittal, allegations emerged that Hatfield had invited four young men to an all-night party in his Fredericton home in 1981.
 The men accused Hatfield of giving them marijuana and of using cocaine during the evening.
 They also alleged that Hatfield flew them to Montreal aboard a government aircraft and put them up in a downtown hotel for the night.
 Hatfield denied the allegations and stated, "It is true that they were in my home together with others, some four years ago.
 However, they were strangers to me.
 Those who know me will confirm I am extremely gregarious.
 I meet and talk to people on the street, in the markets and the shops, in the restaurants and bars.
 I invite them to my house, I go to their houses.
 The door to my house is usually unlocked and frequently open.
 That is my way.
 I admit I am unconventional."
 No legal action was taken.

-In the 1987 election, Hatfield's PC Party lost every seat in the legislature, a wipeout that had not been not seen in Canada in over half a century.
+In the 1987 election, Hatfield's PC Party lost every seat in the legislature, a wipeout on a scale that had not been seen in Canada in over half a century.
 Hatfield was soundly defeated in his own riding by the Liberal, Allison DeLong, and lost by 18 points.
 Hatfield resigned as Premier of New Brunswick and as party leader.